Resource Marginal Problems: Results

-Evidently, $\RRT(\bmsl)\ge0$ and equality holds if and only if $\bmsl\in\CRTL$.
-Hence, $\RRT>0$ certifies $R$-free incompatibility.
 In Appendix~\ref{App:RConeProgram} we show that $2^{\RRT(\bmsl)}$ is the solution of the following optimization problem:

-This makes clear that, provided $\mathbfcal{C}_{R|\rmt}$ is a proper cone, the computation of $\RRT$ can be cast as a conic program.
+Thus, as long as $\mathbfcal{C}_{R|\rmt}$ is a cone, we may cast the computation of $\RRT$ as a conic program, cf.~\cref{Eq:CPPrimal}.
 However, even then, strong duality may not be guaranteed to hold, or $\RRT$ could be unbounded.
-Next, we present the minimal assumptions required to meet these desirable features.
+Next, we present the {\em minimal} assumptions required to meet these desirable features.